Build faster footwork with agility ladder drills for men: beginner drills, sport-specific exits, over-40 safety cues, and a 4-week plan.

 The 4-Week Agility Ladder Plan

-Use this two or three times per week.
+Use this agility ladder workout plan two or three times per week.
 If you already do hard sprinting, jumping, or sport practice, start with two sessions.
 Men over 40 should be especially careful with volume spikes and calf/Achilles soreness.
 If recovery is the limiter, read our guide to muscle recovery techniques before adding more work.

 How to Pair Ladder Work With Real Training